Many research studies have shown a strong association between low TSH and low bone mineral density or osteoporosis.

 Most TSH-osteoporosis studies have excluded people with diagnosed thyroid disease and all people taking thyroid hormone medications.

 Therefore, when those researchers study “hyperthyroidism” they don’t mean the thyroid levels seen in thyroid therapy.
-They mean the type of hyperthyroidism that is caused by antibody-stimulation of the thyroid gland, which presents with elevations in both T4 and T3 into the upper part of reference long before one or both elevates above reference.
+They usually mean the type of hyperthyroidism that is caused by antibody-stimulation of the thyroid gland, which presents with elevations in both T4 and T3 into the upper part of reference long before one or both hormones elevates above reference.

 Of course, there are also studies of low TSH and osteoporosis that have focused on people with thyroid disease and therapy.